This half term our topic is

 As aspiring readers and writers, we will:

-In R.E we will reflecting on this half term's value of 'Peace' .
+In R.E we will reflecting on this half term's value of 'Fellowship' .

 We will continue to work on plugging any gaps in the children’s knowledge with interventions outside of the daily maths lesson.

 We will also continue to have daily times table practise with our Around the World Challenge.